 VOLUNTEER JOB DESCRIPTIONS

-Volunteer Sales Assistants handle all sales transactions, restock inventory, and do daily light housekeeping to maintain the appearance of the Museum Gift Shop.
-Skills needed are the ability to work with a point of sale system (training provided), good communication skills and a desire to work with the public.
-Hours are four-hour shifts, Tuesday through Saturday, or 11:00am to 5:00pm Sunday.
-Extended days/hours may apply during special exhibitions.
+Volunteer sales assistants handle all sales transactions, restock inventory, and do daily light housekeeping to maintain the appearance of the Museum Store.
+Skills needed are the ability to work with a point of sale system (training provided), good communication skills, and a desire to work with the public.